-Tuesday July 7th - Reception
+Tuesday July 12th - Reception

-7:00 - 9:00pm Location: The Westin Crystal City, Atrium
+7:00 - 9:00pm Location: The Hilton Crystal City (room TBD)

-Wednesday, July 8th - Class 1 - Business Model/Customer Discovery & Development
+Wednesday, July 13th - Class 1 - Business Model/Customer Discovery & Development

-Time Session 8:30 - 9:00 am Introduction Teaching Team Introductions Class Goals Teaching Philosophy Expectations 9:00 - 10:00 am Discussion: Overview of Business Model/Customer Discovery & Development What's a business model?
+Time Session 8:30 - 9:00 am Introduction Welcome and introduction by NSF Teaching Team Introductions Evaluation Team Introductions & Expectations Class Goals Teaching Philosophy Expectations 9:00 - 9:45 am Discussion: Overview of Business Model/Customer Discovery & Development What's a business model?
 What are the 9 parts of a business model?
 What are hypotheses?
 What is the Minimum Feature Set?
 What experiments are needed to test business model hypotheses?
 What's "getting out of the building?"
 What is market size?
 How to determine whether a business model is worth doing?
 Intro to the Business Model Canvas and customer development a.
 Mapping the canvas to learning innovations b.
 Discovery versus selling versus focus groups Definition of hypotheses Definition of Minimum Viable Product (MVP) in educational settings Constructing experiments Explanation of "getting out of the building" Definition of market type (existing, re-segmented, new, or clone) How market size/exit strategy differ for educational innovations a.
-How do you determine whether a business model is worth doing 10:00 - 11:30 am Team Update Teams present their business model canvas in two tracks.
-Each team is allotted about 6 minutes for a critique of their customer discovery and business model canvas, specifically focused on Value Propositions and Customer Segments.
-Entrepreneurial Lead should be prepared for a conversation about team's work with the teaching team.
-Slide 1: Title Slide Slide 2: Tell us about your customer interviews.
-What did you expect, what do you learn, and what are you going to do next?
-Slide 3: Show us your Business Model Canvas - for 30 seconds 11:30 - 12:00 pm Q&A LaunchPad Central (Lunch) 12:00 - 1:00 pm Discussion: Best Practices for Customer Discovery & Development How to call on people you don't know.
+How do you determine whether a business model is worth doing 10:00 - 11:30 am 11:30 - 12:00 pm Team Update Teams present their business model canvas in two tracks.
+Each team is allotted about 5 minutes for a critique of their customer discovery and business model canvas, specifically focused on Value Propositions and Customer Segments.
+Entrepreneurial Lead should be prepared for a conversation about team's work with the teaching team. • Slide 1: Title Slide • Slide 2: Tell us about your customer interviews.
+What did you expect, what do you learn, and what are you going to do next? • Slide 3: Show us your Business Model Canvas - for 30 seconds 12:00 - 1:00 pm Discussion: Best Practices for Customer Discovery & Development

+How to call on people you don't know.
 How to get the most out of the people you do.
 Expectations, speed, tempo, logistics, commitments.
 How do I protect my IP when I speak to partners?
 Does Lean work for education efforts?
 How do I interview?
 How is an interview different than a sales call?
 Interview Modeling, Coaching and Practice 1:00 - 6:00 pm Customer Discovery & Development - Get out of the building!
-Using the contacts you've already prepared and the interviews you've previously scheduled, interview at least 3-5 potential customers to generate findings about your value proposition hypotheses.
+Using the contacts you've already prepared and the interviews you've previously scheduled, interview at least 5 potential customers to generate findings about your value proposition hypotheses.
 We encourage you to set up meetings to talk to potential customers in the Washington, DC Area or via Skype before you arrive at the workshop.
 Getting a good start and maintaining a good pace of discovery interviews has proven to be a key success factor for the best performing teams.
 You will be presenting your results tomorrow morning in your updated business model canvas.
-6:00 - 7:30 pm Panel: How to Succeed in the Innovation Corps for Learning (Working Dinner) A panel discussion with prior participants in the I-CorpsTM program 7:30 - 8:30 pm Mentor Workshop (Mentors only) The role of Mentors in the Lean LaunchPad [®] process 9:00 - 10:00 pm Office Hours
+6:00 - 7:30 pm Panel: How to Succeed in the Innovation Corps for Learning (Working Dinner) A panel discussion with prior participants in the I-Corps [TM] program 7:30 - 8:30 pm Mentor Workshop (Mentors only) The role of Mentors in the Lean LaunchPad [®] process 8:30 - 9:30 pm Office Hours

-A schedule of Office Hours throughout course will be made available.
-You are expected to use these opportunities to talk with the teaching team.
+A schedule of Office Hours throughout the course will be made available.
+You are expected to use these valuable opportunities to have longer discussions with the teaching team.

-Assignment for Class 2 - Thur., July 9th - Value Propositions (BMC-1) & Customer Segments (BMC-2)
+Assignment for Class 2 - Thur., July 14th - Value Propositions (BMC-1) & Customer Segments (BMC-2)

-READ: evening of July 8th for Class 2 - Value Propositions (BMC-1) & Customer Segments (BMC-2)
+READ: evening of July 13th for Class 2 - Value Propositions (BMC-1) & Customer Segments (BMC-2)